-Another wonderful recipe that arrived in my inbox from Food52 – enjoy!
+Another wonderful recipe that arrived in my inbox from Food52 and it’s one of our favorites – enjoy!

 Spiced Lamb with Cauliflower Tabbouleh – this recipe serves the 4 of us

 1 head of cauliflower, cored and finely chopped (I used a 680 g bag of chopped cauliflower)

 2 lbs. ground lamb

 4 T. baharat or hawaij spice blend (OR, if you can’t track any down, use 1 T. EACH of cardamom, turmeric, coriander AND cumin)